-A \$6.15 per diem increase is being added to the daily rate for the provision of two (2) meals per day.
+A \$6.15 per diem increase is being added to the daily rate for the provision of two (2) meals per day as part of the Appendix K unwinding.
 This rate is established based on two-thirds (2/3) of the of the average SNAP benefit for a single customer.